UB Diving | Courtenay & Comox Valley Scuba Training, Dive Charters, Equipment Service & Commercial Diving

 PADI 5 Star Dive Center • Courtenay BC • Vancouver Island

-PADI Open Water Diver + Dry Suit Certification
+Private PADI Open Water Diver + Dry Suit Training

-UB Diving students training from dive boat in British Columbia cold-water conditions
+UB Diving students training from a dive boat in British Columbia cold-water conditions

 Train With The Local Dive Shop That Actually Lives This